sam-schmitt/blitz-exercise/README.md

 From reading more about what the assignment was asking, I started to understand the purpose of the B1, B2, R1, R2, and R3 data types.
 It certainly is a unique way of classifying these kinds of components.

 I decided that in order to simplify the UX of the site, I would have to relay to the user an easier way of understanding what the types meant.

-I separated the types into 3 sections: sections, text, and components.
-These are common ways of referring to types of building blocks for an application.
+I separated the types into 3 groups: _sections, text, and components_.
+These are more common ways of referring to types of building blocks for an application.

 !['Types'](/assets/types.png)

-I then positioned functional buttons where I though they were best fitting and began to test the UX.
+I then positioned functional buttons where I thought they were best fitting and began to test the UX.

 ### Testing the Builder